British-Columbia/Legislative-Assembly/Bills/1st Parliament/Bill No. 5 | Provincial Health Services Authority Act.md

 #### Department Mandate

-3. There shall continue to be a health authority, styled the Provincial Health Services Authority.
+3. There shall continue to be a health authority for British Columbia, known as the Provincial Health Services Authority.

 4. The Provincial Health Services Authority shall be the sole entity tasked with the management of medical licenses, medical businesses, operations and procedures of government property that exists for the primary purpose of medical service, and the creation of medical services curricula.